It shall be the first duty of the Government of the

 German investor Realis bought 90 apartments in listed builder Glenveagh Properties’ Herbert Hill development in Dundrum last November for €55 million. . . .
 Realis intends leasing the properties to Dún Laoghaire-Rathdown County Council for social housing at prices up to €3,000 a month for the units. (irishtimes.com/business)

-But experience has exploded that lie.
+But experience has exploded that myth.
 We freed the market while we had the Celtic Tiger by the tail.
 Construction surged and developers got rich.
-We built more houses than at any other time in living memory and now we have a homelessness crisis that shames our Republic.
+We built more houses than at any other time in living memory.
+Only 6% of them were destined for public housing and we were left with a homelessness crisis that shames our Republic.
+Again.

-And now we have children who are born and/or grow up with their entire family living in a single hotel room on meals from the chipper because they have no access to cooking facilities.
+Children are born and/or grow up with their entire family living in a single room in a B&B on meals from the chipper because they have no access to cooking facilities.
 We read stories about babies who are delayed learning to crawl or walk because of a lack of floor space.
 From the start of their lives, these children are economically, nutritionally, socially, and educationally disadvantaged.
-And are being raised by adults whose spirits are constantly in the process of being broken.
+They are being raised by adults whose spirits are constantly in the process of being broken.

-And this is happening in the sixth richest country in the world, according to the International Monetary Fund (IMF) .
+And this is happening in the sixth richest country in the world, according to the International Monetary Fund (IMF).1

 Well, I’m ashamed.
 What about you?